 Companies should prepare their employees how to deal with an active shooter situation in the workplace and develop a plan.
 Employees in the transportation industry are vulnerable to workplace violence because these jobs more often involve contact with the public, working off hours (late night, early morning), exchanging money and delivering goods or services.

 Directions newsletter is a monthly publication of the Benefits and HR Consulting practice of Arthur J. Gallagher & Co.
-The December 2017 issue includes articles about Medicare indexed dollar values for 2018, additional hurricane and wildfires disaster relief for employer’s benefit plans, delays in DOL fiduciary and disability regulations, a telecommuting agreement requirement in France, the 2017 Form 5500, a state law update, and several important reminders.
+The February 2019 issue includes articles about the government shutdown, PPACA proposed cost-sharing for 2020, the contraceptive coverage mandate, ePHI in emails, a pension law in Poland, the Budget Act hardship rules, state leave laws, Massachusetts paid leave, a New Jersey medical coverage reporting requirement, other state law developments, and some important reminders.